glowform/reproducible-research/Assignments/RR_assignment_3.md

 ## Assignment:
-While in your `Dev2` repository, run these four commands:
+While in your `Dev2` repository, run these commands:
 ```
 git status
 git log